 What Causes a Fear of Public Speaking?

-I have often been asked ‘what causes a fear of public speaking’ and ‘why is it to prevalent?’
+I have often been asked ‘What causes a fear of public speaking’ and ‘Why is performance anxiety so prevalent?’
 There are a few key reasons that I have identified over my years of working with this particular phobia.

 Traumatic Speaking Experiences

-First, in my clinical practice in the Dallas Texas, Plano Texas, Garland Texas and Allen Texas areas, I often see people who have had very bad experiences associated with public speaking.
+First, in my clinical practice in the Dallas Texas, Plano Texas, Garland Texas, and Allen Texas areas, I often see people who have had very bad experiences associated with public speaking.
 Almost everyone has had to stand up in front of an elementary school class and read aloud or answer questions.
 In essence, you are being put on the spot.
 When one inevitably falters, children who have yet to develop much empathy, burst into laughter.
 This form of embarrassment can be impactful and leave its mark psychologically.
 This conditioning leads to stage fright.
 Later, we learn to be self-critical.
 So even if an older audience is more compassionate at a speaking mistake, we may internally castigate ourselves.
 In this way, we reinforce our own performance anxiety.

 Fortunately, there are some very helpful therapies that have been designed to treat this problem and to help retrain the midbrain to associate calmness and comfort with such issues as a fear of speaking in public.
 These treatments can desensitize the phobia or anxiety.
 We will review some of these therapies later in the article.

 Innate Fear Associations That Have Been Genetically Hardwired